-A comprehensive leave system gives both parents a chance to care for their children.
-The maternity leave of 105 working days (about 18 weeks), the parental leave of 158 working days (about 26 weeks), and the paternity leave of 54 working days (about 9 weeks) cover roughly the first year of a child's life.
+A comprehensive leave system gives both parents a chance to reconcile paid work and childcare responsibilities.
+The maternity leave of 18 weeks, the parental leave of 26 weeks, and the paternity leave of about 9 weeks cover roughly the first year of a child's life.
 Benefits during maternity, paternity and parental leave are earnings-related, being 70–90% of previous annual earnings.

-Parents are also entitled to paid childcare leave after the end of parental leave if they decide not to use day care.
+All children under seven years of age have a right to municipal day care.
+Parents are also entitled to paid childcare leave with an allowance after the end of parental leave if they do not use day care.
 This enables parents to look after a child under the age of three without giving up their jobs.
-In 2014 this basic childcare allowance was € 341.06 per month per one child and significantly lower for other children taken care of at home.
-Depending on the income level and the size of the family a supplement, up to a maximum of €182.52, is granted.
+In 2015 this basic childcare allowance was € 342.53 per month per one child and significantly lower for other children taken care of at home.
+Depending on the income level and the size of the family a supplement, up to a maximum of €183.31, is granted.

-In addition, working parents are entitled to work shorter hours from the end of the parental leave period until the end of the child’s second year of school.
-As of January 2014, a ‘flexible care allowance’ was introduced to encourage parents of children under the age of three to combine part-time work with part-time care.
-An amount of €243.13 per month is paid to parents working a maximum of 22.5 hours per week or 60% of their normal full-time hours, and €162,09 to those working a maximum of 30 hours per week or 80% of their normal full-time hours.
-During the child’s first two years of school, parents can receive partial childcare allowance of €97.67 per month, if they work a maximum of 30 hours per week.
+Working parents are entitled to work shorter hours from the end of the parental leave period until the end of the child’s second year of school.
+A‘flexible care allowance’ encourages parents of children under the age of three to combine part-time work with part-time care.
+An amount of €244.18 per month is paid to parents working a maximum of 22.5 hours per week or 60% of their normal full-time hours, and €162.78 to those working a maximum of 30 hours per week or 80% of their normal full-time hours.
+During the child’s first two years of school, parents can receive partial childcare allowance of €98.09 per month, if they work a maximum of 30 hours per week.

 Despite the availability of daycare, only 22% of children under the age of 3 were taken care of in full-time and 7% in part-time formal childcare in 2013.
 The respective shares of children aged 3 and above are 57% in full-time and 20% in part-time childcare in 2013.
 The total shares of children under the compulsory school-going age in formal childcare (29% of the under-threes, and 77% of those aged 3 and above) thus remain below the Barcelona Targets, but is higher than the EU average.